Ecodev/gims/docs/content/filter_set.rst

 Filter sets
 ===========

-Filter sets can be seen as "folders" that facilitate the selection of a group of :term:`filer(s)` .
+Filter sets can be seen as "folders" that facilitate the selection of a group of :term:`filters<filter>`.

 To edit or create a filter set, go to the Administration section and click on the "Filter sets" icon.